 CDS transforms Birmingham City Council's print approach

-Birmingham City Council, one of the UK’s largest local authorities, required a fully managed end-to-end print service which would deliver minimum guaranteed savings of 15%.
+Birmingham City Council required a fully managed end-to-end print service to deliver minimum guaranteed savings of 15%.

 They also wanted to use a Birmingham based supply chain to boost the local economy and comply with the Council’s Business Charter for Social Responsibility.